BeTomorrow/micro-observables/README.md

 };
 ```

 **Note:** `useComputedObservable()` is an optimized version of `useObservable()` that avoids recreating a new observable and reevaluating its value at each render.
 It will **not decrease the amount of renders**.
-Most of the time, you actually don't even need it, creating an observable is a fast operation and if your observable evaluation does not require heavy computation and you can use `useObservable()` instead.
+Most of the time, you actually don't even need it, creating an observable is a fast operation and if your observable evaluation does not require heavy computation, you can use `useObservable()` instead.